thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/index.md

 Go to Cloud and navigate to **Edge management -> Converter templates** page.
 This page allows you to create Converter template.
 These Converter templates are going to be used later in Integration templates configuration.

-{% include images-gallery.html imageCollection="converterTemplateCreation" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="converterTemplateCreation" %}

 You do not need to assign Converter templates to the Edge - once Integration template is assigned to specific Edge, related Uplink/Downlink Converters are provisioned to the Edge automatically.